Voriconazole (By injection)

 - Medicine for anxiety or sleeping (including alprazolam, midazolam, triazolam)

 - Medicine to treat HIV or AIDS (including amprenavir, delavirdine, nelfinavir, nevirapine, saquinavir)

 - NSAID pain medicine (including aspirin, celecoxib, diclofenac, ibuprofen, naproxen)

 Warnings While Using This Medicine:

-- Tell your doctor if you are breastfeeding, or if you have kidney disease, liver disease, heart disease, heart rhythm problems, or low levels of potassium, magnesium, or calcium.
+- Tell your doctor if you are breastfeeding, or if you have kidney disease, liver disease, heart disease, heart rhythm problems, or electrolyte imbalance.
 Tell your doctor if you recently had cancer treatment or a stem cell transplant.

 - This medicine may cause the following problems: